R0mb0/PIVPN_GUI/Submit/README.md

 </details><br>

-The name can be any string, while the dates must be in american format (year-month-day).<br>
+The name can be any string, while the dates must be in American format (year-month-day).<br>

 ##### ⚠️ Warnings

-- To create a always allowed user is necessary setting the "end-date" field as a very distant date (e.g., 2050-01-01).
+- To create an always-enabled user, it is necessary to set the "end-date" field to a very distant date (e.g., 2050-01-01).
-- The "end-date" field must be filled with a date always later than the current date of the user's insertion.
+- The "end-date" field must contain a date that is always later than the current date of the user's insertion.
-- Is not possible add two users with the same name
+- It is not possible to add two users with the same name.

-Afther the fields filling, the operator must click on "add user" button in way to add the user to the "VPN".
+After filling in the fields, the operator must click on the "Add User" button to add the user to the "VPN."

 <details>
 <summary>